hoodiehq-archive/documentation/worker.md

 This documentation assumes you want to develop your Hoodie Worker locally and only later plan on deploying it.
 See the [Hoodie Worker Deployment Documentation](TODO LINK) for details.

+If you want  to make sure you don’t make any typos copying the code, or, when we later only show additions to the code, we set up a [git repository](https://github.com/hoodiehq/worker-log/) with all the different steps in separate branches, we link to the relevant parts later too.

 The only dependency is Node.js version 0.8.0 or higher.
 Here are a few ways to install it:

 Mac OS X: